Few things elicit the same kind of wide-eyed terror as hearing “we’ve been hacked” – at work, home, school, or anywhere else for that matter.

 What’s most memorable about the whole thing is the ease with which McKinnon waltzed in and started poking around highly confidential government servers and his somewhat laughable reason for doing so.

-U.S. lawyers called it the biggest military computer hack of all time and accused him of stealing passwords and deleting files (an accusation he adamantly denies).
+U.S. lawyers called it the biggest military computer hacks of all time and accused him of stealing passwords and deleting files (an accusation he adamantly denies).
 They consider him an electronic terrorist.

 McKinnon fought extradition to the U.S. to face charges for a solid decade, and finally won the battle in 2012.
 A few months later, it was announced he would not face similar charges in the United Kingdom.